 Transfer status: “processed”

-Due to the nature of ACH, a bank transfer can fail for a number of reasons, even after the transfer has been processed (Insufficient funds, payment dispute, closed bank account, etc.).
-Your application should be prepared to handle ‘transfer_failed’ events from Dwolla.
-More information here.
+Due to the nature of ACH, a bank transfer can fail for a number of reasons, even after the transfer has been processed (insufficient funds, payment dispute, closed bank account, etc.).
+Your application should be prepared to handle 'transfer_failed' events from Dwolla.
+More information on bank transfer status and workflow here.

 As a developer, facilitating ACH transactions can be simple, and the first step is getting familiar with what that flow looks like.
 Now that we’ve explained what an ACH transaction looks like with Dwolla, get started with your integration today!